WCA has remained steadfast in its mission: To improve the lives of Westchester's children by shaping policies and programs to meet their needs.

 Mayors and Supervisors Action Challenge

-Having been endorsed by the Westchester Municipal Officials Association (WMOA), the Challenge has been met by White Plains, the Town of Pelham, Peekskill, New Rochelle, Harrison, Yonkers, South Salem, the Town of Greenburgh, Mt.
-Vernon, and Cortlandt Manor.
+Endorsed by the Westchester Municipal Officials Association (WMOA), WCA's Mayors' and Supervisors' Action Challenge has been met by White Plains, the Town of Pelham, Peekskill, New Rochelle, Harrison, Yonkers, South Salem, the Town of Greenburgh, Mt.
+Vernon, Cortlandt Manor, and Mamaroneck.
 Will your town be next?

 Sign on (PDF) | More information (PDF) | WMOA Endorsement (PDF)